KomodoPlatform/NotaryNodes/season7/candidates/chmex/README.md

 ## About me
 I'm CHMEX Operator of <a href="https://dexstats.info" target="_blank">www.dexstats.info</a>, which provides various useful tools like `Bootstraps`, `Richlist & Lookup`, `Address Converter` and `PIRATE Onboarding` to name a few.
 Visit <a href="https://dexstats.info" target="_blank">dexstats</a> to learn more.
-I would like to get elected for Notary Node Election 2022 to operate 1 Node in the `AR Region`, 1 Node in the `EU Region`, 1 Node in the `SH Region`.
-Funds are mainly used to pay existing Servers and new ones if it's needed for a projects or a task.

 ## Why Vote for CHMEX - <a href="https://www.dexstats.info" target="_new">www.dexstats.info</a>